bitnami/containers/containers/pgpool/README.md

 ## Configuration file

 You can override the default configuration by providing a configuration file.
 Set `PGPOOL_USER_CONF_FILE` with the path of the file, and this will be added to the default configuration.
+You can override the default hba configuration by providing a hba configuration file.
+Set `PGPOOL_USER_HBA_FILE` with the path of the file, and this will overwrite the default hba configuration.

 ## Step 1: Generate the configuration file.